1992 NASCAR Winston Cup Series: Rookie of the Year

-Jimmy Hensley, driving Cale Yarborough's #66 Ford, was named Rookie of the Year after posting four top-ten finishes in 22 starts.
+Jimmy Hensley, driving Cale Yarborough's No. 66 Ford, was named Rookie of the Year after posting four top-ten finishes in 22 starts.
 Veteran Chad Little drove the car in the first six races, but was replaced by Bobby Hillin Jr. at North Wilkesboro and by Hensley in the following race at Martinsville.
 Hensley had previously never started more than 4 Winston Cup races in a season (doing so in 1984 and in 1991).
 Bob Schacht, Andy Belmont, and Dave Mader III were also declared for the award, but did not run enough races to compete for the award.